Hendrix-CS/csci235/modules/publications.md

   * Have the `CursesNode` subscribe to the `SensorNode` topic, as we did in `curses_printer.py`.
   * When processing key inputs in `KeyNode`, empty the queue completely.
 * How does the behavior of the program and robot change with these modifications?
 * Experiment with the program for a while.
-Using both your experience experimenting with the program, as well as your IR data from the previous module, with what IR values should the robot stop moving forward and start turning?
+Drive the robot forward as much as you can, turning whenever necessary to avoid hitting something.
+Using both your experience experimenting with the program, as well as your IR data from the previous module, answer the following questions:
+  * Based exclusively on IR values, when should the robot turn left?
+  * When should it turn right?
+  * When it is it okay for it to drive forward?

 ## Autonomous Robot
 Make a copy of `key_motor_demo.py` called `motor_sensor_demo.py`.
 Modify it as follows:
-* Pass the topic name from the `SensorNode` object as a paramter into the `KeyNode` constructor.
-* Have `KeyNode` create a subscription to that topic.
+* Have `KeyNode` subscribe to the `ir_intensity` topic.
-* In the callback method for the topic, write code that examines the IR values and implements the policy you described in your earlier answer about the IR values by publishing appropriate motor messages.
+* In the callback method for the `ir_intensity` topic, examine the IR values and implement the policy you described at the end of the last section.
+* Let the robot run for 60 seconds.
+  * How often does it successfully avoid hitting obstacles?
+  * How often, and in what circumstances, does it hit obstacles anyway?
+* Based on your observations, devise two variations of your policy.
+A variation might involve different thresholds for IR values, using different IR sensors in different ways, and so forth.
+* Run the robot with each variation for 60 seconds from the same starting point.
+Then answer the following questions for each policy variation:
+  * How did it perform in comparison with your original policy?
+  * To what aspects of the variation do you attribute the difference in performance (if any)?